jamesmunns/jamesmunns-ng/content/blog/shepherding-3-1.md

 3. To provide accountability and visibility to things that are, and are not, in progress
 4. To provide a structure for collaboration, including for established contributors as well as new or prospective contributors
 5. To define consistent terminology, allowing members of similar teams (e.g. the Rust Language Team and the Rust Embedded Working Group) to share a common understanding of how each other operates
-6. To empower maintainers by giving them tools to manage their projects and the expectations of the people using their project
+6. To empower maintainers by giving them tools to manage their projects and manage the expectations of the people requesting changes to their project
 7. To empower contributors by giving them documented ways to become involved with the projects

 The following are specifically NOT aims of Shepherding:

 * Shepherding does not aim to be a design or decision making process, at least not in the way that the [RFC Process] aims to be
 * Shepherding does not aim to prescribe what SHOULD be worked on.
-As open source projects are largely volunteer driven, it should provide a structure for people to contribute to things that matter to them.
+As open source projects are largely volunteer driven, it should provide a structure for people to contribute to things that matter to them, or to fit within already established design processes.
 * Shepherding does not prescribe a strict implementation, but instead provides a framework that can be adapted to teams with different needs
 * Shepherding does not aim to be a general purpose management or time tracking framework applicable to companies or non-volunteer projects

 ## Shepherding By Example